sunfounder/kepler-kit/docs/source/video_course/lesson37.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 37 : Control a Servo With a Potentiometer in MicroPython
+Lesson 37: Control a Servo With a Potentiometer in MicroPython
 =============================================================================
 This tutorial covers controlling a servo motor using a potentiometer with the Raspberry Pi Pico W: